-Investing in the best marijuana stocks is the easiest and best way to profit from the explosive cannabis industry.
+Investing in the best cannabis and CBD stocks is the easiest way to profit from the explosive cannabis industry.
 But finding the best cannabis stocks isn't always easy.
 That's what we're here for.

 Over the past few years, many cannabis companies started listing their stocks on major exchanges.